Canada–Malaysia relations

-Canada–Malaysia relations refers to bilateral foreign relations between the two countries, Canada and Malaysia.
+Canada and Malaysia have a long history of close and friendly bilateral relations.
+Canada and was one of the first countries to recognise Malaysia's independence.
 Canada has a high commission in Kuala Lumpur, and Malaysia has a high commission in Ottawa.
 Both countries are full members of the Commonwealth of Nations.

-Canada has a long history of close and friendly bilateral relations with Malaysia and was the first country to recognise Malaysia's independence.
+Former Canadian Prime Minister Justin Trudeau claims partial Malay ancestry.

 Science and technologies

 Canada and Malaysia have strengthening ties in sectors such as aerospace, green technology, agriculture, transport, oil and gas.

 Notably, Petronas (the Malaysian state-owned oil and gas company) has a 25% equity ownership in LNG Canada, which at CAD 40 billion, is the largest private sector investment in Canadian history.
 Canada is Petronas' second largest resource holder, after Malaysia.

 Trade

 Canada's trade relationship with Malaysia includes commerce across several sectors.
 Malaysia is also one of the members of the Trans-Pacific Strategic Economic Partnership which Canada joined in 2012.
 In 2018, Canada seeking to enhanced the trade relations with the Malaysian state of Sabah especially in infrastructure, energy, information and communications technology, water treatment and waste since it has expertise in these areas as well in education.